 Passenger enplanements have varied greatly at the Sonoma County Airport over the past 15 years.
-Yet air passenger demand levels have remained consistently high throughout the period, with service by United Express to San Francisco International and Los Angeles International Airports as its mainstay.
-The most recent peak period for air passenger activity at the Sonoma County Airport was between 1989 and 1991.
-During this period, the Airport was served by both United Express, with jet service to Los Angeles International Airport, and by American Eagle with prop-jet (turbo-prop) service to San Jose International Airport.
+Yet air passenger demand levels have remained consistently high throughout the period.
+Between 1989 and 1991, the Airport was served by both United Express, with jet service to Los Angeles International Airport, and by American Eagle with prop-jet (turbo-prop) service to San Jose International Airport.
 United Express curtailed its service to Los Angeles at the end of 1991 and American Eagle discontinued its San Jose connection at the end of 1993.
 From 1991 to 1998 passenger enplanements declined, going from 58,074 passengers in 1991 to 17,762 in 1998.
 In 1999 and 2000 passenger enplanements began to climb again, going from 27,335 in 1999 to 32,177 in 2000.
 United Express discontinued its air carrier service in October, 2001.
-From October 2001 until March 2007 the Airport has not had any regularly scheduled air carrier or commuter airline service.
-During this period, significant numbers of passengers either used the Airport bus service or drove to San Francisco and Oakland International Airports.
+From October 2001 until March 2007 the Airport did not have any regularly scheduled air carrier or commuter airline service.
+During this period, significant numbers of passengers either used the Airport bus service or drove to San Francisco, Oakland or Sacramento International Airports.